-Shiprocket Limited (Formerly known as Shiprocket Private Limited and Bigfoot Retail Solutions Private Limited) ("the Company" or "Shiprocket"), having its registered office at Plot No- B, Khasia No- 360 Sullanpur, Delhi, India, 110030, is a Company limited by shares, incorporated and domiciled in India.
+Shiprocket Limited, having its registered office at Plot No- B, Khasra No- 360 Sultanpur, Delhi, India, 110030, is a Company limited by shares, incorporated and domiciled in India.
 Shiprocket was incorporated on September 28, 2011, under the relevant provisions of erstwhile Companies Act, 1956.
 It is an e-commerce enablement platform powering direct commerce.
 Shiprocket helps small businesses, retail brands, direct-to-consumer merchants, and social commerce retailers scale through its technology stack.
+The Group is also engaged in the business of analytics, marketing automation and personalization services for ecommerce and Retail companies.
+It runs analytics on behaviour and transactional data and utilise that data for providing marketing or analysis services to its clients.

-The Company has converted from Private Limited Company to Public Limited Company, pursuant to a special resolution passed in the extraordinary general meeting of the shareholders of the Company held on January 18, 2025 and consequently the name of the Company has changed from 'Shiprocket Private Limited' to 'Shiprocket Limited' pursuant to a fresh certificate of incorporation by the Registrar of Companies on February 13, 2025.
+The Holding Company has converted from Private Limited Company to Public Limited Company, pursuant to a special resolution passed in the extraordinary general meeting of the shareholders of the Company held on January 18, 2025 and consequently the name of the Holding company has changed from 'Shiprocket Private Limited' to 'Shiprocket Limited' pursuant to a fresh certificate of incorporation by the Registrar of Companies on February 13, 2025.

-The standalone financial statements of the company for the year ended March 31, 2025 were approved for issue in accordance with a resolution passed by the Board of Directors of the Company on September 29, 2025.
+The Group's consolidated financial statements for the year ended March 31, 2025 were approved for issue in accordance with a resolution passed by the Board of Directors of the Company on September 29, 2025.